 The emotions experienced are of various kinds, and we deal with them effectively or ineffectively.

-Emotional competence appears as the ability learned based on emotional intelligence and resulting in the excellence of performance at work.
-Allows to understand and describe how the individual manages and manages their relationships, such as work in a team, their ability to lead and be led (LANER; JÚNIOR, 2008).
+Emotional competence appears as the ability learned based on emotional intelligence, resulting in the excellence of performance at work.
+Allows to understand and describe how the individual manages and manages their relationships, such as working in a team, and their ability to lead and be led (LANER; JÚNIOR, 2008).